jstirnaman/docs-codeblocks/README.md

 This project contains the following:

-- `util/generate-tests.sh`: Script to prepare Markdown code blocks for testing.
+- `test/generate-tests.sh`: Script to prepare Markdown code blocks for testing.
   It copies Markdown files to a temporary directory and substitutes real configuration values for placeholders in code blocks.
-- `util/run-tests.sh`: Script to pass Markdown test files to test runners for execution and reporting.
+- `test/run-tests.sh`: Script to pass Markdown test files to test runners for execution and reporting.
+Currently, this just passes the files created by `test/generate-tests.sh` to `pytest --codeblocks` for testing Python and shell code samples.

 ## Set configuration values

-`util/generate-tests.sh` assumes you have set environment variables for substituting placeholders in code blocks.
+`test/generate-tests.sh` assumes you have set environment variables for substituting placeholders in code blocks.

 Additionally, some code samples may specify a `.env` configuration file.
 For those, create a `.env` file and set your own configuration properties there--for example, in `.env.influxdbv3`: